-Financial planners often recommend replacing about 80% of pre-retirement income.
-But the actual amount you need will depend on your standard of living, retirement goals, and whether you have debt to pay off.
+Financial planners often suggest that you replace about 80% of your pre-retirement income.
+But the actual amount you need will depend on your standard of living, your life goals, and whether you have debt to pay off.
 An amount of income in line with the U.S. average could do the trick.
 Or you might have to work and save more to meet your lifestyle plans.

 The Average Retirement Income in America

-The average income for a household headed by someone ages 65 through 74 was $65,943 in 2019, according to the U.S. Bureau of Labor Statistics.
-But as individuals get older and move further into retirement, income tends to fall dramatically.
-For households headed by someone 75 or older, income was just $41,937, on average.
+According to the U.S. Bureau of Labor Statistics, average pretax income for a household headed by someone ages 65 through 74 was $65,943 in 2019, the latest year of data available as of August 2021.
+But as individuals get older and move further into retirement, income tends to fall a great deal.
+For households headed by someone 75 or older, average pretax income was just $41,937.

-When it comes to retirement income, the average American should receive it from three main sources—Social Security, a defined benefit pension, and a contribution account—to reach “ideal” financial security, according to the National Institute on Retirement Security.
-However, findings from the Institute show just 6.8% of Americans receive income from all three sources, and a total of 40.2% receive income only from Social Security in retirement, as of January 2020.
+To reach “ideal” financial security, the average American should receive retirement income from three main sources: Social Security, a defined-benefit pension plan, and a defined-contribution account, according to the National Institute on Retirement Security (NIRS).
+But an NIRS report shows just 6.8% of Americans receive income from all three sources while 40.2% receive income only from Social Security.

 Additional sources of income can include part-time work, side hustles, and less common sources like inheritances.

-As of January 2021, the monthly Social Security benefit is $1,543—or $18,516 annually—after you account for the 1.3% cost of living adjustment that will add $20 to the average check this year.
+As of January 2021, the estimated average monthly Social Security benefit is $1,543, or $18,516 annually, after you account for the 1.3% cost of living adjustment that will add $20 to the average check this year.

-The way in which companies offer retirement security has also changed in recent years, with new hires being less likely to receive income from a traditional defined-benefit pension, according to data from insurance company Willis Towers Watson.
-Just 14% of companies on the Fortune 500 list offered a pension to new hires as of 2019, down from 59% in 1998.
-Over the same time frame, the percentage of Fortune 500 companies that offered only a defined-contribution plan, such as a 401(k), are an increasingly common source of retirement income, as about 90% of employees are eligible to participate.
+The way in which companies offer retirement security has also changed in recent years, with new hires being less likely to receive income from a traditional pension, according to data from insurer Willis Towers Watson.
+Just 14% of companies on the Fortune 500 list offered a pension plan to new hires as of 2019, down from 59% in 1998.
+Over the same time frame, the percentage of Fortune 500 companies that offered only a defined-contribution plan, such as a 401(k) plan, more than doubled, from 41% to 86%.

 Typical Living Expenses in Retirement

 The average annual spending for a household led by someone 65 or older is $50,220.
-But as with income, spending is significantly lower for older retirees.
-Households led by someone between the ages of 65 and 74 had average spending of $55,087 in 2019, compared to average expenditures of $43,623 when the householder was 75 or older.
+But as with income, spending is much lower for older retirees.
+Households led by someone between the ages of 65 and 74 had average spending of $55,087 in 2019, compared to average spending of $43,623 when the householder was 75 or older.

 Perhaps the largest cost seniors should prepare for is health care.
-Fidelity estimated in 2017 that a 65-year-old retired couple in 2020 will need an average of $295,000 for health costs in retirement, estimates from Fidelity suggest.
-That estimated cost is associated only with Medicare, and doesn’t account for expenses related to dental, vision, or long-term care.
+Fidelity estimated in 2017 that a 65-year-old couple who planned to retire in 2019 would need an average of $295,000 for health care costs in retirement.
+That estimated cost was associated only with Medicare and didn’t account for expenses related to dental, assisted living, or long-term care.

 As health care costs will likely make up a large portion of spending in retirement, retirees should budget about 15% of pre-tax income for medical expenses.

-The actual amount of income you’ll need depends on your standard of living, or the degree of wealth and comfort available to an individual.
-If you can survive without a car and you don’t dine out often or pursue expensive hobbies, you may be able to get by on less than 80% of your pre-retirement income.
-If you want to travel, contribute to charity, or gift money, you’ll likely need to replace more.
+The actual amount of income you’ll need depends on your standard of living, or the degree of wealth and comfort available to you.
+If you can survive without a car and you don’t dine out often or pursue expensive hobbies, you may be able to get by on a good deal less than 80% of your pre-retirement income.
+If you want to travel, contribute to charity, or gift money to children or grandchildren, you may need to replace more.

-A standard rule of thumb is to use the 80% point as a guide, and then measure income, lifestyle, and predetermined health expectations to modify your retirement budget.
+A standard rule of thumb is to use the 80% point as a guide and then factor in income, lifestyle, and health expectations to modify your budget.
 You can estimate your costs using a retirement planning spreadsheet.

 If you’re approaching retirement with a shortfall and are at least 50 years of age, take advantage of catch-up contributions from the IRS, if you can.
 In 2021, you can contribute: